TebogoYungMercykay/TebogoYungMercykay/README.md

 - I am a punctual and motivated individual who is able to work in a busy environment and produce high standards of work.
 - I am an excellent team worker and am able to take instructions from all levels and build up good working relationships with everyone I work with.
-- I also work well on my own as I like to set myself goals which I will achieve.
+- I also work well on my own as I like to set myself goals that I will achieve.
 - I have good listening and communication skills.
 I have a creative mind and am always up for new challenges.
 - I am well organized and always plan ahead to make sure I manage my time well.
 ---
 ## SKILLS
-- Proficient languages and Frameworks
+- Proficient languages, Tools and Frameworks
-  - C++, Java, Python, C#, JavaScript, PHP, NodeJS , Typescript, AngularJS, JSON, Bootstrap, HTML & CSS, SQL.
-MODERATE: React, Ionic and AJAX.
+  - C++, Java, Python, C#, JavaScript, PHP, NodeJS, Typescript, AngularJS, JSON, Bootstrap, SQL, AJAX, HTML & CSS.
+MODERATE: React and Ionic
   - Repositories Where The Languages Are Put To Use:
     - C++:
       - [Basic Puzzle Survival Game: Runs on Terminal](https://github.com/TebogoYungMercykay/Basic_Puzzle_Survival_Game_In_CPP.git)